caseinpoint/lab_partners/README.md

 ![Viewing cohort details](./static/img/webapp2.png)

 Viewing cohort details and counts of past pairings.
+This page has several JS files for improving user interaction, and sending data to the server asynchronously.

 ![Generating new pairs](./static/img/webapp3.png)

 Generating new pairs on the cohort details page.
+This is handled with async JS and server side Python functions.

 ![Editing a cohort](./static/img/webapp4.png)